“Yes, but I think they’re only open for skiers this time of the year…”

 I met Eugene during the summer of 2010.
 He was in theology school back then, and was assigned to intern for my home church in Hong Kong.
 During the three months he was there, he was assigned to run youth groups and give a few sermons.
-But despite the complicated descriptions of his job, we all knew that his job was intrinsically simple – he just had to be available for the teens at church.
+But despite the complicated descriptions of his role, we all knew that his job was intrinsically simple – he just had to be available for the teens at church.
 And he was.
 Or in other words, it took him no time to earn our respect and trust.
-Two months into embracing him into our church community, we were bringing him around Hong Kong to all our favorite spots.
+A month into his internship, we were already bringing him to all our favorite spots around Hong Kong.
 My childhood friends and I introduced him to, in his perspective, relatively strange Asian snacks, and satisfied his thirst for “North American food” by taking him to Canadian chain restaurants.
 We taught him how to take the minibus and spend weekends at Stanley.
-In the sea of conservative Asian Protestants, he dashed out of the waters as a laid-back aspiring youth pastor.
+In the sea of conservative Asian Protestants, he dashed out of the water as a laid-back aspiring youth pastor.
 For most of the teens at church, he was “Eugene, the sort of, somewhat mentor.”
 But for me, he felt like the best friend I never had.

 After that summer, we returned to Boston and Vancouver for school respectively.
-Kudos to the invention of smartphones, we have always been able to keep in touch.
+Kudos to the invention of smartphones, keeping in touch has never been difficult for us.
 Sometimes, we’d talk as often as everyday.
 At times, it’d take us a few weeks to respond to each others’ messages.
 Yes, I am proud of how well we’ve been able to stay connected.
 However, virtual conversations can feel a little flimsy at times.
 Sometimes, after being rejected by a dream college, all you want to do is sulk in front of a good friend.
 That’s why when time came around to make Thanksgiving plans this earlier this fall, I decided to pick up the initiative to head over to the West Coast.
 First of all, my best friend and I have been hoping to break out of the East Coast bubble.
-Secondly, we wanted to be a warmer climate.
+Secondly, we wanted to be in a warmer climate.
 But most importantly, I wanted to visit Eugene.

 I’m not referring to the physical act of traveling to the West Coast.
 That was not my adventure.
 This Thanksgiving, I was reminded of one of the most courageous adventures humans can always choose partake in – the act of opening up to someone.

-I once heard someone tell me that “one cannot be impressive and be a friend at the same time.”
+I once heard someone tell me “you cannot be impressive and be a friend at the same time.”
 This holds true for Eugene and I, and shouldn’t it hold true for all of you as well?